pgadmin-org/pgadmin4/README.md

         )
    ```

-   This configuration allows easy switching between server and desktop modes
+   This configuration allows for easy switching between server and desktop modes
    for testing.

 6. The initial setup of the configuration database is interactive in server